argoproj/argo-workflows/docs/environment-variables.md

 # Environment Variables

-This document outlines the set of environment variables that can be set to customize the behaviours at different levels.
+This document outlines the set of environment variables that can be used to customize the behaviours at different levels.
+Note that these environment variables are not officially supported and may be removed at any time.

 ## Controller